rr-/szurubooru/API.md

 - **Description**

     Retrieves the post that is currently featured on the main page in web client.
-If no post is featured, `<post>` is null and `snapshots` array is empty.
+If no post is featured, `<post>` is null.
 Note that this method exists mostly for compatibility with setting featured post - most of times, you'd want to use query global info which contains more information.

 ## Featuring post
 - **Request**